mission-deny-the-mission/grading-app/README.md

 To add a new LLM provider:

-1. Add provider function in `app.py`
+1. Implement provider functions in `utils/llm_providers.py`
-2. Update provider selection in templates
+2. Use them from upload routes in `routes/upload.py`
-3. Add configuration options
+3. Update provider selection in templates and `DEFAULT_MODELS` if applicable
-4. Test integration
+4. Add configuration options (env vars) and tests

 ### Customizing Styles